1. What does the coaching process entail?

 3. How many sessions will you need?

 I think you already know the answer to that one: that it depends entirely on you and what the situation calls for.
 If you’re in a 'spot' and just need some clarity, just one or two sessions is all it takes.
 But if you’re looking for a change with habits, thought patterns, your life as a whole, then change does take time and commitment.
-I have single sessions, but I recommend that you choose a plan that’s one month long, three months long or a year-long, for big change.
+You can opt for single sessions or book in blocks of 5.
 These work out more economical and create more meaningful engagement.

 It’s behavioural psychology - we are more likely to follow through on something if we have someone who’s in the process with us.
 And nothing in our lives is unchangeable - even for deep-rooted habits like an unhealthy lifestyle or habitual procrastination, deep change and transformation can happen within a year.